CrisCodesCrap/StackingDAO-audit/README.md

 At the end of a stacking cycle, BTC rewards are manually converted to STX and added to the `core` contract.
 These rewards are distributed to stSTX holders, with a portion retained as a commission.
 The `commission` contract retains a segment as protocol revenue and distributes the rest to stakers through the `staking` contract.

 ### Tax
-When exchanging stSTX or STDAO, a buy and sell tax is imposed.
+When exchanging stSTX or sDAO, a buy and sell tax is imposed.
 The `tax` contract harnesses these taxes to enhance liquidity.

 ### Tokens
-The liquid stacking token is `stSTX`, and `STDAO` serves as the DAO token.
+The liquid stacking token is `stSTX`, and `sDAO` serves as the DAO token.
 Additionally, an `ststx-withdraw` NFT represents the initiation of a withdrawal.

 ### Tests
 Tests can be found in the `tests` folder and are written using [Clarinet](https://github.com/hirosystems/clarinet).